agiledev-students-spring2023/final-project-new-york-chuckers/UX-DESIGN.md

 <img src="./ux-design/1b-main-after-login.png" width="25%">

 ## List of Freelancers
-For businesses, search a list of freelancers that you could contact.
+For businesses, search a list of freelancers that you could contact and connect with.

 <img src="./ux-design/2a-list-of-freelancers.png" width="25%">